 The complexity of the intestinal niche and poorly understood inflammatory mechanisms make developing novel therapeutics for diseases related to colon inflammation a challenge.
 Current models such as Caco-2 Transwells do not express some of the key inflammatory cytokines associated with diseases like inflammatory bowel disease.
 There is a lack of available treatments that are safe, effective, and produce durable responses, presenting a need for improved preclinical models for better clinical translation.
 The Colon Intestine-Chip can help address this need by enabling mechanistic studies of cytokine-mediated barrier disruption.

-Recreate key mechanisms of colon inflammation
+Recreate key mechanisms of colon barrier disruption

-Evaluate the efficacy of anti-inflammatory drugs
+Assess the efficacy of anti-inflammatory drugs

 Part of the Human Emulation System®